alibell/deepChess/README.md

   - kStockFish player, a player composed of random play and stockfish play.
 With this player, the next move is either pick randomly (with a probability 1-k) or played by stockFish (with a probability k)
   - deepChessPlayer : player which play according to the neural network policy exclusivelly
 - An MCTS class, which pick moves according to MCTS simulations back-propagation

+To accelerate the move calculation, a failover chessBoard, which has less functionality, was created in the chessBoardFast sub-library.
+This chessboard is used for selfPlay and MCTS.
+It use the open source [shallow-blue](https://github.com/GunshipPenguin/shallow-blue) software for which we are redistributing the compiled linux binary.

 ## Training the tool